SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

    ![](./images/9.png)

 11. Provide the required information in the screen:
-  -	**Intelligent Scenario Name**: Enter a unique name starting with Z, such as `Z_SFI24_PLANTYPE_###` where **###** is your attendee id.
+  -	**Intelligent Scenario Name**: Enter a unique name starting such as `Z_SIT24_PLANETYP_###` where **###** is your attendee id.
   -	**Intelligent Scenario Description**: Enter a description for the Intelligent Scenario.
   -	**Intelligent Scenario Type** as **Data Attribute Recommendation**
-  -	Ensure the **Data Management** checkbox is selected
+  -	Ensure the **Data Management checkbox** is selected
    ![](./images/10.png)
    ![](./images/10_1.png)

-12. Select **Prediction Class** from value help
+12. Click on value help for **Prediction Class**
    ![](./images/11.png)

 13. Click on **OK** in the information box
    ![](./images/12.png)

-14. Select the prediction class created by you in the previous section
+14. Select the prediction class created by you in Step 3
    ![](./images/13.png)

 15. Click on the Add Model button.
-The DAR Model screen will pop up.
+The Add DAR Model dialog will pop up.
 In the General Information section, provide a Name starting with Z and Description for the model.
-In the section Data, provide the below details.
-Training Dataset (CDS views): Z_SFLIGHT_DATA.
+In the Data section, provide the below details.
+Training Dataset : `Z_SFLIGHT_DATA`.
    ![](./images/14.png)

-16. Click on Input value help
+16. Click on value help for the Inputs field
    ![](./images/14_1.png)

 17. The Select Model Inputs will pop up.
 Select all the Inputs expect CARRID, CONNID, PLANETYPE.
-Use Select All option and uncheck the CARRID, CONNID, PLANETYPE.
+(Tip: Use the Select All option and uncheck the CARRID, CONNID, PLANETYPE)
    ![](./images/15.png)

 18. Select the Data Management Type as Category/Number.
 Then, click on Select button.